 Product: Olive Oil Soap

-Location: Beit Furik Industrial Zone (near Nablus in the West Bank)
+Location: Beit Furik Industrial Zone (West Bank, PA Territory)

-Adnan Tbeili is a fair trade olive oil soap maker from Nablus.
+Adnan Tbeleh is a fair trade olive oil soap maker from Nablus in the Palestinian Authority Territory.
 His traditional, world renowned, quality olive oil soaps are sold by Sindyanna of Galilee.

 Nablus’ famous soap industry began in the 10th century, boosted by the excellent quality of olive oil produced in the region.
 Till this day, several soap producers operate in this region, the most well-known being the Nablus Soap Company, founded in 1971 by Mojtaba Tbeleh Adnan.
 Adnan comes from a 400-year-old line of soap makers, so renowned and linked to this occupation, that the person who cuts the soap into blocks is called “Tubeili” after their name.